derekjgriffith/MORTICIA/README.md

 Note : MORTICIA is in the very early stages of development.
 The following description is based on the desired result.
 ## Introduction
-MORTICIA is Monte-carlo Optical Rendering for Theatre Investigations of Capability under the Influence of the Atmosphere, an open-source optical surveillance modelling framework written mainly in Python.
+MORTICIA is Monte-carlo Optical Rendering for Theatre Investigations of Capability under the Influence of the Atmosphere, an open-source optical remote sensing and surveillance modelling framework written mainly in Python.

   The theatre of operations is a geographical region defined by a polygon in which an optical surveillance system or systems are deployed or to be deployed.
-Besides the engineering characteristics of the optical surveillance system, the atmosphere plays a key role in determining the range at which targets can be Detected, Recognised or Identified (DRI).
+Besides the engineering characteristics of the optical remote sensing or surveillance system, the atmosphere plays a key role in determining system effectiveness.
+In the case of a surveillance system, effectiveness may be quantified in terms of the range at which targets can be Detected, Recognised or Identified (DRI)

   Some of the key capabilities of MORTICIA are: